The Beat Shop

 is a music production studio where students explore music of all forms using live instruments, computer software, and recording equipment.
 While mainly focusing on the foundations of hip-hop, students express themselves through writing lyrics, creating beats, engineering tracks, and playing instruments in order to make original music.
 Students in the shop form their own bands, working together to offer their unique voices and strengths in the creative process.

-The Scholar Shop
+The Discovery Shop

-provides tutoring and academic enrichment activities that inspire youth to succeed in school and understand where their education can take them.
+provides academic enrichment activities that inspire youth to succeed in school and understand where their education can take them.
 The shop’s discovery-based learning curriculum is designed to enhance and develop students’ skills across subject areas, and show the expansiveness, creativity, and joy inherent in learning for personal growth.

 The Dance Shop

 is a movement studio and theatre lab where students learn to express themselves through a variety of dance styles including ballet, jazz, and hip-hop, as well as other types of live performance.
 Through mastery of dance and acting techniques, students build confidence in their bodies, voice, and place in the world.
 By creating works using their own music and poetry, students learn to positively articulate ideas and to collaborate with each other.

 is a fashion design studio where students create their own clothes and accessories by sewing, screen printing, and using design software.
 Through exploration of form, color, and pattern, students find their own individual style and point of view towards visual language.
 In learning about the history and power of clothing and fashion as an art form, students in the shop become oriented towards being cultural producers, finding a strong sense of self through their own ideas and creativity.